 Free public art exhibition, bringing contemporary pieces to the streets and spaces of the City of London.
 At various sites around the Square Mile.
 Nearest stations: Fenchurch Street, Monument or Liverpool Street.
 For more information and a map of the artworks, visit the City Of London’s official website.
 Check out Metro Girl’s gallery of the 2017/2018 exhibition.

-Posted on 30 September 2018, in Activities, Entertainment, Families, Festivals, London and tagged half-term, Halloween, london, October 2018, Things to do in London, What's On Guide.
+Posted on 30 Sep 2018, in Activities, Entertainment, Families, Festivals, London and tagged half-term, Halloween, London, October 2018, Things to do in London, What's On Guide.
 Bookmark the permalink.
-12 Comments.
+14 Comments.